-Haploidy & Diploidy (CIE A Level Biology)
+Haploidy & Diploidy (Cambridge (CIE) A Level Biology): Revision Note

 Cara Head

-Haploid & Diploid Cells
+Haploid & diploid cells

 • A diploid cell is a cell that contains two complete sets of chromosomes (2n)